 PVC Top Rail Replacement

-The most common type of replacement rails has been constructed using polyethylene plastic or PVC pipe.
-This type of material costs about $30-$40 each but they don’t require any special tools to install them into place.
+The most common type of replacement rails has been constructed using polyethylene plastic or PVC pipe, which can be a cost-effective choice for your pool deck.
+This type of material costs about $30-$40 each, but they don’t require any special tools to install them into place, making it accessible for DIY pool deck projects.
 They also come in various lengths from 18 inches up to 72″ long so you will find one perfect for your needs no matter what size your pool happens to be!
 These types of safety rails often attach around the perimeter of the pool with brackets included.

 Stainless Steel Top Rail Replacement